telerik/xaml-docs/getting-started/installation/installation-installing-from-nuget-wpf.md

 * Telerik feed not being found
     * The most common reason for a problem is that the path to the `nuget.config` file is wrong (it should, by default, be at the root level).
     * Make sure the URL to the server is correct `https://nuget.telerik.com/nuget` (HTTPS, no trailing slash)
 * '401 login failed' error.
-See the Troubleshooting section below
+See the **Troubleshooting** section below
 * An `index.json not found` error can occur from many root causes.
 If you have successfully authenticated, this error usually means that the feed wasn't able to be searched or connected to.
 A common reason is an incorrect feed URL, such as including a trailing slash - Correct: `https://nuget.telerik.com/nuget` and Incorrect: `https://nuget.telerik.com/nuget/`.

 A few things to double check to ensure correct setup:

 * The Service connection is using Basic Authentication and the URL is correct (`https://nuget.telerik.com/nuget` exactly, no trailing slash).
 * That Service Connection is selected as the credentials source.
-* The credentials being used have a UI for Blazor license.
+* The credentials being used have a UI for WPF license.
-* Make sure that you use `dotnet restore` and not `nuget restore` in your pipeline step.
+* Make sure that you use the correct restore command (`dotnet restore` for .NET Core and .NET5 or `nuget restore` for msbuild+msbuild) in your pipeline step.
+See the [DevOpsExamples repo by Lance McCarthy] for live examples.

 #### GitHub Secrets